MonzaOverdose/OSM.Enum/README.md

-This is and a Enumaration Linux base on Jalesc EnumLinux Linpeass Created by: MKOSM >:(
+This is and a Enumaration Linux base on Jalesc EnumLinux Linpeass.
+(Imcompleted!)

+Created by: MKOSM >:(